 - No Body Left Behind: Titans rapidly dissolve after death, which is a good thing for cleanup but makes researching them difficult.

 - Nonhumans Lack Attributes: Besides their lack of nipples or genitalia, they're also noted to lack a lower digestive tract or navels.

-- Nothing Is Scarier: One of the scariest thing of Titans, is that we know next to nothing about them.
-We have no idea of their biology, where they came from, why they are eating us or their abilities.
-Each time we have an idea of their limits, they prove us wrong.
+- Nothing Is Scarier: One of the scariest thing of Titans, is that humanity knows next to nothing about them.
+They have no idea of the Titans' biology, where they came from, why they are eating humans, or their abilities.
+Each time there's an idea of their limits, they prove humanity wrong.

 - Off with His Head!: Averted, since Titans will survive decapitation.
 However, it turns out to be the true method of killing a Titan.
 Slicing out the nape of the Titan's neck incidentally decapitates what remains of the fused human form inside.

 - Our Giants Are Bigger: Despite the name they aren't Titans in the mythological sense.
 Aside from the resemblance they bear to conventional giants, Titans have very little humanoid traits, lacking reproductive organs, a functional digestive tract, a notable intellect (those with intelligence are labelled "Aberrants") and a sense of pain.
 In addition, they often bear peculiar deformities and are capable of high-speed regeneration.